kp-stats/Credit-Risk-ML-Project/README.md

 This project aims to analyze credit risk using a dataset containing various financial and demographic attributes.
 The analysis includes cleaning, exploring, and modeling data to predict credit risk.
 The objective is to identify key factors that influence creditworthiness and develop a predictive model for assessing risk levels.</p>

 <p><h3>Dataset Description</h4>
 The dataset consists of multiple features related to the financial behavior and demographics of individuals.
-Key columns include:
+<p>Key columns include</p>
 <ul><li>pct_tl_open_L6M: Percent of accounts opened in the last 6 months</li>
 <li>pct_tl_closed_L6M : Percent of accounts closed in the last 6 months</li>
 <li>pct_active_tl : Percent of active accounts</li>